oaq509/smartMethod/task 1 & 2 robot control panel motor + motion/readme.md

 also, I used CSS codes to make the style of the page (index.css)

-and I programmed a PHP page to get the data the user entered and saved In the database (values.php)
+and I programmed a PHP page to get the data that the user entered and saved in the database (values.php)

 I used Apache HTTP Server Version 2.5 (Local Server) localhost